basaberi6/C6_ML5/README.md

 ## 📦 Project Overview

-This project aims to **predict a customer's spending** based on their age, annual income, region, and loyalty score.
-By leveraging machine learning algorithms, we aim to identify key churn factors and help businesses retain customers.
+This project aims to **predict the sales performance of a global superstore** based on  factors such as order date, shipping mode, customer segment, and product categories.
+By leveraging machine learning algorithms, we aim to identify key churn factors and help stores more accuractly predict future sales.

 **Key objectives:**
 - Data preprocessing and EDA 🔍